 Unfortunately, this is not a possibility.
 Through our written contracts with the government, it is required for all English teachers in the public schools in Isla Mujeres to be trained, supervised and certified in VolunQuest’s teaching curriculum.
-Our curriculum is based on the same standards as the National English Curriculum in Mexico.

 No. All volunteers will always be teaching with one of our interns/scholarship recipients and possibly another program participant.
 There is constant supervision and collaborative lesson planning throughout the program.

 All training and supervision will be provided for you.
 Experience is what we hope our teachers gain from working with VolunQuest, not what we expect you to already have.
 Along with your certificate, we even include letters of recommendation to help volunteers in their future professional and scholastic endeavors, including finding paid TEFL jobs abroad.
 What we do require from our volunteers is a drive and a passion for the field of education.

 During a 2-3 week program you will still earn a certificate from the Mexican Ministry of Education, but only for teaching hours completed in the schools.
 You will also go through a condensed version of the coursework.

 The TEFL certification with VolunQuest is a minimum for 120 hours, a longer and more intensive teacher-training course, and includes graded teacher evaluations and assignments.
 TEFL certifications are required from most international employers to teach English abroad.

 Yes!
 We have created both programs so that you can split your time to complete them.
 If you complete a 2-3 week program, you can come back within a two-year period to complete the additional 1-2 weeks necessary for your TEFL certificate.
 The additional cost is $350 USD per week and $100 USD for the certificate.